olincollege/scicomp-p1-eitofis-particles/README.md

 This project is for the Scientific Computing class at Olin College of Engineering.
 The goal for this project was to implement the simulation such that it could be GPU accelerated - as such, it is written entirely in JAX.
 Rendering of the results can be done in OpenGL or Plotly.

+This project is incomplete.
+Further steps include:
+  * Breaking up and optimizing simulation functions.
+  * Implementing separation of overlapping particles.
+  * Real-time rendering (?)

 ## Setup

 1. Clone the repository.